Mearitek/MeariSdk/Ios/docs/MeariKit SDK Instruction.md

 Belong to: MeariUser tool class
 ```
 ```
-Meari Technology SDK provides two user management systems: ordinary user system and UID user system.

-There is a phoneCode file in the Demo project that stores the corresponding country code and phone code.
+Meari Technology SDK provides a user management system: UID user system There is a phoneCode file in the Demo project that stores the corresponding country code and phone code

-Ordinary user system: account login, registration, change password, retrieve password, obtain verification code UID user system: uid login (maximum 64 bits), no need to register, no password system, please keep it safe
 ```

 ##4.1 User uid login system